reinaRHL/awesome_game/README.md

 The output of node is logged automatically by systemd, to read the log invoke

+`vagrant ssh`
 `sudo journalctl -u gameapp`

+To get a live-feed of node's output when running, execute the log with the -f flag

+`sudo journalctl -u gameapp -f`

 ## File Structure